Darkle/coopcoding.com_jekyll_version/_drafts/2015-04-07-my-jekyll-setup-for-this-blog-old-version.markdown

 EOT
 open -a "$editor" $filename
 ```
 What this does is takes the title I gave it in Alfred and prepends the current date to that, then it creates a new file in the `_posts/blog/` directory and that title and date as the file name (Jekyll needs a `YEAR-MONTH-DAY-title.MARKUP` format for post file names), then add the default front-matter for blog posts, plus the blog title that was specified by me in Alfred.
-It then opens that file in my markdown editor [Macdown.app](http://macdown.uranusjr.com/).
+It then opens that file in Whiskey.app.

 When I select a new project post it runs the following bash commands: